5 Stars

 Epic in scope, Elliot Perlman’s The Street Sweeper is a remarkable feat of storytelling.
 The Street Sweeper Synopsis: How breathtakingly close we are to lives that at first seem so far away.
 From the civil rights struggle in the United States…

-BEAUTIFUL RUINS by Jess Walter, Review: Captivating narrative
+Beautiful Ruins by Jess Walter, Review: Captivating narrative

 Review Summary: Beautiful Ruins by Jess Walter is a modern masterpiece that deserves to become a classic — his prose and characterisation exquisite and Edoardo Ballerini’s narration of the audiobook captivating.
 Beautiful Ruins Synopsis The story begins in 1962.
 On a…